bdesham/zenburn-terminal/README.md

 This terminal profile works under OS X 10.9 (Mavericks) and 10.10 (Yosemite).
 I don’t know whether it will work on earlier versions.

+## Author

+This color scheme was created by [Benjamin Esham](https://esham.io).

+This project is [hosted on GitHub](https://github.com/bdesham/zenburn-terminal).
+Please feel free to submit pull requests.

 ## License

-This terminal profile was created by [Benjamin Esham](http://esham.io), who hereby releases it into the public domain.
+This project is released into the public domain via the Unlicense, which you can find in the file LICENSE.md.